CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 In this case we have numeric data: a column named `dn` that contains a population density value for each of it's point locations.

 Notice how we don't need to specify buckets below.
 When we don't specify buckets, we're creating an *unclassed map*.
-Each point is colored according to how much of an attribute it contains, instead being put into a discrete category and given that category's assigned color.
+Each point is colored according to how much of an attribute it contains, instead of being put into a discrete category and given that category's assigned color.

-3. Change your map object's settings:
+3. Change the center and zoom in your map object's settings:

+    ```
+    const map = new mapboxgl.Map({
+        container: 'map',
+        style: carto.basemaps.darkmatter,
+        center: [0, 40],
+        zoom: 1
+    });
+    ```

 4. Replace your `source` and `viz` with this: